Is the US Food and Drug Administration (FDA) Approval Process Subverted by Passing Bills and State Initiatives That Legalize Medical Marijuana?

 No regulated product is totally risk-free, so these judgments are important.
 FDA will allow a product to present more of a risk when its potential benefit is great — especially for products used to treat serious, life-threatening conditions.”Aug.
-2004 - US Food and Drug Administration (FDA)
+2004

 The US Office of National Drug Control Policy (ONDCP), stated on its website page titled “Statement on Marijuana as Medicine” (updated Mar.
 4, 2002):